MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxpredict.md

  ## Arguments

  ### `modelObject`
- object returned from a call to `rxLinMod`, `rxLogit`, or `rxGlm`.
+ object returned from a RevoScaleR model fitting function.
+Valid values include `rxLinMod`, `rxLogit`, `rxGlm`, `rxDTree`, `rxBTrees`, and `rxDForest`.
 Objects with multiple dependent variables are not supported in rxPredict.